Gustavo BanerTeam ColorCopiesUSA.com

 Here's what needs to be done:

-- The printing company needs to print in excess of what the final piece's size is required.
-The excess is usually 1/8" in US and about 3 to 5 mm. where the Metric System is used.
+- The printing company needs to print more than the final piece's size is required.
+The excess is usually 1/8" in the US and about 3 to 5 mm. where the Metric System is used.

 - Once printed with the excess explained, that excess must be removed to bring the piece to the actual required size, a process known as trimming.